28 Meanings

-Been round this road so many times
+been round this road so many times

-Feel like it's skin is part of mine
+feel like its skin is part of mine

-Still got no shame, but not for long!
+still got no shame, but not for long!

-Been wrong so many times before
+been wrong so many times before

-But never quite like this
+but never quite like this

-I hope to make it home one day
+i hope to make it home one day

-I doubt that day will come
+i doubt that day will come

-I know you, know, ?
+i know you, know, ________

-Snookered Lyrics as written by Dan Deacon
+Cover art for Snookered lyrics by Dan Deacon

 If you haven't done so, I recommend going to youtube and finding the video for this song (which is just the cover of the album and this song playing along).
 Someone decided to let anyone leave comments over this song and I think an amazing thing happened: Among all the retarded and hilarious comments made about the teepee, I felt there was something expressed that explains this song, in an abstract but really great way.